Table of Content

 Available installations will be listed next.
 To configure your GitHub applications, visit your GitHub settings page using the link available on the page below:

-and click Configure once you are redirected to your GitHub account.
+Click Configure once you are redirected to your GitHub account.

-Next, select where you want to install the Transifex integration and select one or multiple repositories to be accessible in Transifex.
+Next, select where you want to install the Transifex integration and choose one or multiple repositories to be accessible in Transifex.
 The owner (admin) of the account must perform the authentication and repository selection on GitHub.
 You can choose from the following two alternatives:

 Once you click Install, you will be redirected back to the GitHub integration’s UI.
 At this point, you can authorize the GitHub integration to access your GitHub account.